 Nanjichang Night Market: Taipei’s most “local” night market

-Nanjichang may be small compared to others, but don’t let it’s size fool you; there is truly a wide range of excellent foods crammed in, including two out of the 10 Michelin Taipei night market stalls in 2018, and 4 out of 24 in 2019.
+Nanjichang Night Market (南機場夜市) may be small compared to others, but don’t let it’s size fool you; there is truly a wide range of excellent foods crammed in, including several stalls that have achieved Michelin Bib Gourmand status.

 And indeed, the feeling at Nanjichang is very local, and prices are cheap.
 Come here for a truly local night market experience in Taipei!
 Nanjichang’s claims to fame include its dumplings, stinky tofu, sesame oil chicken, and taro shaved ice.